Table of Contents

 2. Reduce weight-

-It is very important to reduce your weight and bring it to your Ideal Body-weight if you are grossly overweight.
+It is very important to reduce your weight and bring it to your Ideal Body weight if you are grossly overweight.

 Bodyweight has a direct impact on the health of your knee joint.
 A person with normal BMI has approximately 3 to 4 percent chance of getting OA whereas the one with BMI in the range of 30 to 35 ( grossly obese) has almost 20 percent chance of getting OA.

 Just put in your height in centimeters and click the submit button.
 This will show your ideal body weight.
-Below this will be a range of this weight depending upon your build.

 Next, calculate how much weight you have to lose by subtracting this weight from your present weight.
 You will know the excess weight you are carrying which may be a probable cause of your Osteoarthritis pain and/swelling.